arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 News
 -----
-*starting february 2024, I have decided to include events on my online page*
+*Starting February 2024, I have decided to include events on my online page*

-[Feb 2024] Presented our work on refugees at USEC and our work on dropshipping at NDSS in San Diego.
+*[Feb 2024]* Presented our work on toxic content agaisnt refugees at USEC 2024.
+*[Feb 2024]* Presented our research on dropshipping at NDSS 2024 in San Diego.

-[Before Feb 2024] I did cool stuff
+*[Before Feb 2024]* I did cool stuff.

 <!--